devcybiko/gregsmithwiki/content/naiwe/staging/github.md

 	* on your computer goto your ~/git folder
 	* `cd ~/git`
 	* `git clone <your git fork url here>`
-3. cd to the naiwe-prod folder
+3. `cd` to the naiwe-prodyour folder
   * `cd ~/git/naiwe-prod`
 4. Switch to the `staging` branch (this is where you'll do all your work)
   * `git checkout staging`